 This Lentil Dip recipe is a hearty, nutritious, and delicious dip recipe that's easy to make and perfect for your New Year's Eve party!

-- In the Philippines, the favorite lechon (roast pig) is served along with noodles.
+- In the Philippines, the favorite lechon (roast pig) is served along with Pancit noodles.
+The noodles represent long life and good health.

 - Southerners in the US traditionally serve black eyed peas along with collard greens to symbolize money.